kivy-garden/garden.xpopup/README.md

 Version history
 ===============
-Version 0.3.0 will be available in Sept 2016
+Version 0.4.0 will be available in Dec 2016

+* 0.3.0

+    Added support for localization.
+For more information, see `tools.py`.

+    Added support for custom labels and buttons.
+For more information, see `tools.py`.

+    Added <b>XLoading</b> - shows a 'loading.gif' in the popup

 * 0.2.3